anuj-dimri25/Random-Delay-and-Indirections/README.md

 src->mobility->traci->TraciConnection.cc

 # TODO
-Message contents should be source ID and location in lat/lon
+Message contents should be source ID and location in lat/lon (done)

 Give uploader also some time to move away from its original location

-OSMNX street view for adversary
+OSMNX street view for adversary (done)

-For each edge set of possible edges in previous circle (intersection)
+For each edge set of possible edges in previous circle (intersection) (done)

+Graph pruning (done)

+process data based on uploader id

+try different RD and ID